molgenis/molgenis/docs/user_documentation/guide-customize.md

 Missing translations will show up in English in the user interface.

 # Adding plugin descriptions
-Sometimes you might want to add some text to explain an interface, or to add a link to some documentation.
-You can now go to the sys_L10nString table in the data explorer and add descriptions for every plugin in multiple languages.

 1. In the top menu, select the Data Explorer.
 2. In the pulldown, select the entity 'Localization'.
 3. Push the plus icon.